ProjectEvergreen/greenwood/.github/CONTRIBUTING.md

 You can disable plugins in _webpack.config.prod.js_ to remove production optimizations for testing purposes.

 > Note: `yarn develop` does not work right now with IE11 and Edge.

+## Docker
+A Docker container is available within the project to use as a development environment if you like.
+It is configured to use the same image that runs as part of the project's Continuous Integration environment, so can be a useful way to run some of the basic commands of the project.

+First make sure you have [Docker installed](https://www.docker.com/products/docker-desktop), then from the root of this repository run:
+1. Build the container: `$ docker build -t nodejs-dev .`
+1. Connect to the container: `$ docker run --name greenwood -v $(pwd):/workspace -i -t nodejs-dev`
+1. Now you can run all the usual commands, e.g.
+  - `$ yarn install` (will be for you by the container on startup)
+  - `$ yarn build`
+  - `$ yarn test`

+> _This will create a 2 way binding between your host and the container, so file changes will go both ways between the [host and container](https://gist.github.com/falvarez/71298b07603d32374ceb2845c3eec997)._

+When you're done with the container:
+1. Exit the container: `$ exit`
+1. Destroy the container: `$ docker rm greenwood`